-If you are moving out before the end of your rental agreement, notify your landlord in writing as soon as possible of when you will be leaving.
+If you are moving out before the end of your rental agreement, notify your landlord in writing as soon as possible.
 You are responsible for paying rent on the apartment until the apartment is re-rented or until the lease expires, whichever comes first.
 The law requires landlords to make all reasonable efforts to rent the apartment to another tenant at the best possible price (mitigate their damages).
-We recommend that you also help to mitigate the landlord's damages by trying to find another tenant: Put a notice on Craigslist and signs in cafes and other places.
+You should also help to mitigate the landlord’s damages by trying to find another tenant: put a notice on Craig’s List and signs in cafes and other places.
 Once the landlord re-rents the apartment your obligation to the landlord ends, although he can try to charge you the difference in the rent you were paying and the new tenant is paying, if it is lower.

 LAST MONTH’S RENT

 If you were required to pay for the last month’s rent before moving in, check your lease to determine what you have actually paid for.
 If the lease says “security for last month’s rent,” then you have not actually paid for the last month’s rent, but just provided security for it, and must pay your rent on time as usual.
 If the rent has been raised, you must pay the difference between the final rent and the security for last month’s rent.
 If the rental agreement simply says “last month’s rent,” then you have paid for last month’s rent and do not have to pay it again.
 You’re not responsible for the differential amount caused by a rent increase.

 If part of your deposit was not specifically for last month’s rent, you are required to pay rent for the last thirty days you live in the apartment.
 Write a letter to your landlord a month or two before you leave asking him/her if you could apply your deposit towards last month’s rent.
 Offer to have the landlord inspect the apartment for damages before you move out.
 If the landlord refuses, then pay the last month’s rent.